 Some of the main disadvantages of bankruptcy are:

-- Paying contributions – You may have to pay contributions towards your debts if your annual income is over a certain amount ($$59,031.70 (after tax) for a person with no dependents as at May 2020 – see www.afsa.gov.au for latest amount).
+- You may have to pay contributions – You may have to pay contributions towards your debts if your annual income is over a certain amount ($59,031.70 (after tax) for a person with no dependents as at September 2020 – see www.afsa.gov.au for latest amount).

-- Problems accessing credit, rental property and other services – Bankruptcy will be listed on your credit report for 5 years or 2 years from your discharge, whichever is longer, and will be listed on a public record (which can be searched for a fee) called the National Personal Insolvency Index forever.
+- You may face problems accessing credit, rental property and other services – Bankruptcy will be listed on your credit report for 5 years or 2 years from your discharge, whichever is longer, and will be listed on a public record (which can be searched for a fee) called the National Personal Insolvency Index forever.
 This will make it difficult for you to borrow money, particularly while the listing is on your credit report.
 It may also have an effect on your ability to rent property, access telecommunications and other services or purchase insurance.

-- Money or property received while you are bankrupt may also be taken – If you inherit or win money or property while you are bankrupt it will be taken by the trustee in bankruptcy (up to the amount required to pay all your debts, interest and the costs of administering your bankruptcy – this can be much more than the total amount of your debts).
+- Your money or property received while you are bankrupt may also be taken – If you inherit or win money or property while you are bankrupt it will be taken by the trustee in bankruptcy (up to the amount required to pay all your debts, interest and the costs of administering your bankruptcy – this can be much more than the total amount of your debts).

 WARNING: Travelling overseas without the trustee’s permission is an offence under the Bankruptcy Act for which you may be prosecuted.